‘It is in truth not for glory, nor riches, nor honours that we fight, but for freedom alone, which no honest man gives up but with life itself.’

 Declaration of Arbroath by Tom Turpie is published by Luath Press, priced £4.99

-Declarations on Freedom for Freedom for Writers and Readers, edited by Scottish PEN is published by Scotland Street Press, priced £9.99
+Declarations on Freedom for Writers and Readers, edited by Scottish PEN is published by Scotland Street Press, priced £9.99

 The Illustrated Declaration of Arbroath by Andrew Redmond Barr is published by the Saltire Society, priced £14.99